 Our Supplier Code of Conduct details what we expect from our suppliers with regards to:

-- Business Practices and Ethics
+• Business Practices and Ethics

-- Labour Practices and Human Rights
+• Labour Practices and Human Rights

-- Environmental Protection
+• Environmental Protection

-- Compliance and Reporting
+• Compliance and Reporting

 We also have a process for all employees and external partners to be able to report a ‘Serious Incident’, which includes any concerns over slavery and human trafficking.

 We train all employees on relevant legislative requirements which impact our business.
-We regularly communicate our company policies through our intranet, and roll out relevant training courses annually, which include training specific to Modern Slavery and Human Trafficking
+We regularly communicate our company policies through our intranet, and roll out relevant training courses annually, which include training specific to Modern Slavery and Human Trafficking.

-5. Conducting internal reviews to help validate that our supplier management policies are functioning as expected.
+In the future, we expect to conduct internal reviews to help validate that our supplier management policies are functioning as expected.